ndag/uGW/README.md

 ```
 ## Tests
 In this file, we includes codes for computing uGW-slb and dGW-slb between randomly generated ultrametric spaces.
+### uGW-test.m
+**uGW-test.m** is a Matlabscript for computing uSLB,uTLB and uGW between each pair of ultrametric spaces from a given file **Us.mat** with uniform probability measures and generates corresponding distance matrices sorted by number of blocks in ultrametric spaces.
+Before running the code, one should first run either one of the following Matlab codes to generate random ultrametric spaces recorded in file **Us.mat**:

+* **test_subsample.m** Subsample ultrametric spaces from some given randomly generated ultrametric spaces.
+* **test_independent.m** Generates ultrametric spaces independently.
+*
-### computing_slb.m
+### dGW-test.m
-**computing_slb.m** is a Matlab code computing uGW-slb and dGW-slb with p=1 between each pair of ultrametric spaces with uniform probability measures from a given file **Us.mat** and generates corresponding distance matrices sorted by number of blocks in ultrametric spaces.
+**dGW-test.m** is a Matlabscript for computing dSLB,dTLB and dGW between each pair of ultrametric spaces from a given file **Us.mat** with uniform probability measures and generates corresponding distance matrices sorted by number of blocks in ultrametric spaces.
 Before running the code, one should first run either one of the following Matlab codes to generate random ultrametric spaces recorded in file **Us.mat**:

 * **test_subsample.m** Subsample ultrametric spaces from some given randomly generated ultrametric spaces.
 * **test_independent.m** Generates ultrametric spaces independently.